Learn how to use pictures as bullets in PowerPoint 2016 for Windows. You may end with some creative results.

 PowerPoint provides several bullet styles

-that you can choose from -- but they do look a little canned since almost every PowerPoint slide these days uses the same
+that you can choose from, but they do look a little canned since almost every PowerPoint slide these days uses the same bullet

-bullet styles!
-You could get rid of bullets altogether and use small sentences/paragraphs instead, or maybe you could explore
+styles!
+You could get rid of bullets altogether and use small sentences/paragraphs instead, or maybe you could explore picture

-picture bullets -- to insert any picture as your bullet.
-Of course, for picture bullets to work, your picture needs to be
+bullets, to insert any picture as your bullet.
+Of course, for picture bullets to work, your picture needs to be small, no larger

 So what does a picture bullet look like?
 Look at Figure 1, where the first bullet uses PowerPoint's default